Suggestion: Watch the 5 minutes video tutorial before reading this article

 - BPI Bank

-For example, they can tell you what prices properties have been sold for recently, which areas that have high vacancy rates, and where prices are predicted to grow the most.
+For example, they can tell you what properties have been sold for recently, areas with high vacancy rates, and where prices are predicted to grow the most.

 - RE/MAX Philippines